-Resources permitting, doctoral students are to participate in undergraduate education through teaching, development of laboratory exercises, course materials, etc. The maximum extent of these duties is 20% of the student's total working hours.
+Resources permitting, doctoral students participate in undergraduate education through teaching, development of laboratory exercises, course materials, etc. and are actively involved in supervising degree projects.
+The maximum extent of these duties is 20% of the student's total working hours.